 For example, signing up for Afterpay Plus, which grants you access to a Mastercard, costs $9.99 per month.
 Additionally, making a late payment with Afterpay could set you back up to 25% of your purchase price, capped at $68.

 Other BNPL providers charge more extensive fees.
-In the case of humm, you’ll be charged an establishment fee of $30 to $110 for using the service for the first time and $29 for each purchase made thereafter, as well as an $8 monthly fee for being signed up for the service and late fees of up to 18% of your purchase price, up to $78.
+Before humm retired its BNPL product, it charged an establishment fee of $30 to $110 for using the service for the first time and $29 for each purchase made thereafter.
+This was in addition to an $8 monthly fee for being signed up for the service and late fees of up to 18% of your purchase price, up to $78.

 Will using Afterpay affect my credit score?

-As of February 2024, using Afterpay doesn’t have any impact on your credit score.
-Unlike other credit providers like personal loan and small loan companies, Afterpay doesn’t conduct any credit checks or report positive or negative repayment behaviour to credit reporting agencies.
-Some BNPL companies do this, but it isn’t currently a legal requirement.
+Prior to this update to regulations, using Afterpay didn't have any impact on your credit score.
+Unlike other credit providers like personal loan and small loan companies, Afterpay and other BNPL services didn't have to conduct any credit checks or report positive or negative repayment behaviour to credit reporting agencies.
+Some BNPL companies did this anyway, though.

 How can I use Afterpay responsibly?